bkcapretta/CEEO-Inventory-Project/README.md

 # CEEO-Inventory-Proejct

-By: Bianca Capretta
+BY: Bianca Capretta
-Date: August 10th, 2016
+DATE: August 10th, 2016
-Purpose: to keep track of all the items in Ethan Danahy's office at the CEEO
+PURPOSE: to keep track of all the items in Ethan Danahy's office at the CEEO

 ## How It Works